wp-plugins/wordpress-31x-html-editor-font/readme.txt

 Tested up to: 3.5.2
 Stable tag: 1.6

-Brings the old HTML-Editor font from Wordpress 3.1x back to WordPress 3.2/3.3
+Brings the old HTML-Editor font from Wordpress 3.1x back to WordPress 3.2 and higher

 == Description ==

-Brings the old HTML-Editor font from Wordpress 3.1x back to WordPress 3.2/3.3
+Brings the old HTML-Editor font from Wordpress 3.1x back to WordPress 3.2 and higher

 == Installation ==